Cognex (CGNX) Q3 2017 Results - Earnings Call Transcript

 Jairam Nathan - Daiwa Capital Markets America, Inc.

 Okay.
 And last question with regard to talent retaining that.
-We know we see a lot of recruitment ads asking specific level of (42:49) technology experts.
+We know we see a lot of recruitment ads asking specifically for vision technology experts.
 And I just wanted to get an idea of how do you – are you seeing a lot of turnover?
 And if how confident – how you're retaining talent at Cognex?

 Robert J. Willett - Cognex Corp.

 Yeah.
-Well, I kind of, in the initial – my prepared remarks I talked about our culture.
+Well, I kind of, in the initial, my prepared remarks I talked about our culture.
 We have a remarkably strong and committed group of Cognoids who really love working at Cognex and are really enjoying the success that we're seeing.
 So, we're very fortunate to have low turnover.
 Our current turnover would be in the mid single-digits and that's very low for a technology company.
 And it's fair to say we lose very few good engineers that we want to retain.

 Obviously, part of that it's not – our culture kind of permeates everything we do at Cognex and we have a very entrepreneurial view about our business and that goes to the empowerment we give people but it also goes to the fact that we want Cognoids to feel like owners.
 And we do that particularly through stock options, give out a good range of stock options particularly to engineers.
 And as a result, they feel a great sense of ownership and pride and they are well-rewarded for the success, the kind of support, the success we're reporting now and go on doing.

-So, that's certainly is one of the reasons why I think we're certainly able to hold on to some of the best talent and attract really great talent, too.
+So, that certainly is one of the reasons why I think we're certainly able to hold on to some of the best talent and attract really great talent, too.
 And in recent quarters, we've expanded our engineering footprint, something I'd point to as we just opened an office in Cambridge, just a little bit away from here.
 And the interest we're seeing from highly qualified technical people in areas like Deep Learning for Vision to go work in that location and to go work with Cognex is great.
 So, we're feeling good about that and optimistic about retaining it.

 Of course, there are places in the world where it's ridiculously difficult to hire people like San Francisco would be one area.
 Munich seems to be another area, right?
 But generally, those are places where we don't have a big or any substantial engineering footprint.